Een samengesteld zelfstandig naamwoord bestaat uit twee of meer woorden.

 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence with correct compound nouns or indefinite numerals.
+Instruction: Choose the correct sentence with the correct compound nouns or indefinite numerals.
 Pay close attention to common mistakes!

 1.